Niger Delta Science School

 Niger Delta Science School (NDSS), formerly known as Ompadec Science Centre, is a specialist science secondary school in Port Harcourt, Nigeria.
 It is located within the Rivers State College of Arts and Science main campus in Rumuola.
-It is an all senior secondary school, having SS1 - SS3.
+It is an all senior secondary school, having only SS1 - SS3 classes.
 The approximate coordinates of the school are: 4°50′8″N 6°59′44″E (4.835739, 6.995757).